CQP Logo

 MM-QRP 5 watts or less multiple multiple 30

 Note: There are no time limits on band or mode changes.
-Self spotting is not allowed.
+Self spotting or live streaming is not allowed.

 SPECIAL AWARD CATEGORIES